Why choose this course

 The Guildford School of Acting (GSA) delivers its provision across three teaching blocks, within the University of Surrey’s existing semester structure.

 This MFA Musical Theatre course comprises of four 15 credit modules and two 30 credit modules within the first year.
-In the second year, the course comprises of four 15 credit modules and one 60 credit module.
+In the second year, the course comprises of three 15 credit modules, one 30 credit module and one 45 credit module.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.